associatedpress/harvester/docs/first_project.md

 Maybe we want to dig a little deeper into the capabilities of the Pokemon we're investigating.
 What if we want to collect data on their attacks?
 Let's say that in our simplified example each attack has a name and a percent chance from 0% to 100% of hitting its target.
-Of course, each Pokemon has anywhere from one to several attacks, so we'll need a way to add a variable number of complex objects to our Pokemon.
+Each Pokemon has anywhere from one to several attacks, so we'll need a way to add a variable number of complex objects to our Pokemon.
 This is where the [`has_many` field][has_many] shines.
 Setting it up is a bit more involved than our other input types because we have to specify not only the `has_many` field itself, but also the [`relative_column` column definitions][relative_column] for the relative model of which our primary model _has many_.

 | headline                | Pokemon             |                  |                      |                   |             |
 |:------------------------|:--------------------|:-----------------|:---------------------|:------------------|:------------|